paulweismiles/git_learn/basic_commands.md

 - git remote show origin (To know where you current local file is tracking to which remore branch)

 - git diff  (this "-" minus means what is in the repository "+" means what's added - little dif from unix)

+git diff checks
+a (remote repo file)
+b (local file)

+--- a/basic_commands.md
++++ b/basic_commands.md

+- # git diff --staged

+Once you "git add <file>"
+The file will be in the the staged environemnt

+If you do git diff --staged
+you are comparing
+a) Remote repo file
+b) local staged file

-- git diff --staged (check the dif only in the staged v.s repo.
+This check  only in the staged v.s repo.
 So repo is - minus, staged is + plus  )

-- Test line 20201108
+rubbish
+rubbish

+rubbish